Connecting Image Inpainting with Denoising in the Homogeneous Diffusion Setting: Proof of

 multiplied by the probability $\Pr(x^*\in\mathcal{X}^*\,|\,x^*\in\mathcal{X})$ that $x^*$ ends up in $\mathcal{X}^*$, which is in turn multiplied by the probability $\Pr(X^*=x^*\,|\,x^*\in\mathcal{X}^*) = \frac{1}{|\mathcal{X}^*|}$ of having picked $x^*$ from $\mathcal{X}^*$ uniformly at random.
 We thus have the following chain of conditional probabilities:

-We can rewrite the terms involving $\mathcal{X}^*$ in the following manner:
+We can write the terms involving $\mathcal{X}^*$ in the following manner:

-The probability on the right-hand side can be rewritten as requiring $\beta$ of the candidates to have energy equal to $E^s(x^*)$ and the remaining $\alpha-\beta$ having a strictly larger energy:
+The probability on the right-hand side can be rewritten as requiring $\beta$ of the candidates to have energy equal to $E^k(x^*)$ and the remaining $\alpha-\beta$ having a strictly larger energy:

-To compute the above probabilities we would need to know the total number of pixels from $\mathcal{I}^s$ with energy equal to $E^s(x^*)$:
+To compute the above probabilities we would need to know the total number of pixels from $\mathcal{I}^k$ with energy equal to $E^k(x^*)$:

-and the total number of pixels from $\mathcal{I}^s$ having a strictly higher energy:
+and the total number of pixels from $\mathcal{I}^k$ having a strictly higher energy:

-From the requirement $|\mathcal{X}^*|=\beta$, it follows that we need to choose $\beta$ pixels that have energy equal to $E^s(x^*)$.
-However, $x^*\in\mathcal{X}$ so $E^s(X)=E^s(x^*)$ with probability $1$ for at least one candidate $X=x^*$.
-Then $\beta-1$ elements $X_i$ remain to be selected from $(N_{eq}-1)$ locations, the total number of possibilities being $C^{N_{eq}-1}_{\beta-1}$.
+From the requirement $|\mathcal{X}^*|=\beta$, it follows that we need to choose $\beta$ pixels that have energy equal to $E^k(x^*)$.
+However, $x^*\in\mathcal{X}$ so $E^k(X)=E^k(x^*)$ with probability $1$ for at least one candidate $X=x^*$.
+Then $\beta-1$ elements $X_i$ remain to be selected from $N_{eq}-1$ locations, the total number of possibilities being $C^{N_{eq}-1}_{\beta-1}$.
 Finally the remaining $\alpha-\beta$ candidates must be selected from $N_{gt}$ locations, resulting in $C^{N_{gt}}_{\alpha-\beta}$ options.
 Using this we can compute the probability

-Ultimately we get the following probability for a single step:
+Ultimately we get the following probability for step $k+1$:

-Through the probabilistic densification procedure the exact same mask $\bm{c}$, with $|\bm{c}|$ mask pixels, can be constructed in $|\bm{c}|!$ different ways (the same set of mask pixels being introduced in all possible orders).
-That is, we get the probability mass function $p$ over masks that also retain the order of insertion of their mask pixels (e.g., we can modify $\bm{c}$ by setting entries equal to one, to be equal to $s$: the step in which those were inserted).
-To get the usual probability mass function over binary masks we need to sum up the above probabilities over all $|\bm{c}|!$ permutations of point insertion orders.
-The main issue for practicality is that $N_{eq}$ and $N_{gt}$ must be known, which would require evaluating all possible $|\mathcal{I}^s|=N-s$ inpaintings for a single step.
+Through the probabilistic densification procedure the exact same mask $\bm{c}$, with $\|\bm{c}\|_0$ mask pixels, can be constructed in $\|\bm{c}\|_0!$ different ways (the same set of mask pixels being introduced in all possible orders).
+That is, we get the probability mass function $p_{\sigma}(\bm{c}|\bm{f})$ over masks that also retain the order of insertion of their mask pixels (e.g., we can modify $\bm{c}$ by setting entries equal to one, to be equal to $k$: the step in which those were inserted).
+To get the usual probability mass function over binary masks we need to sum up the above probabilities over all $\|\bm{c}\|_0!$ permutations of point insertion orders.
+The main issue for practicality is that $N_{eq}$ and $N_{gt}$ must be known, which would require evaluating all possible $|\mathcal{I}^k|=N-k$ inpaintings for a single step.
+Nevertheless, Monte Carlo can be used to estimate the probabilities.